TeamFlojo/floimg-studio/README.md

 # floimg-studio

+> **Archived**: This repository has been merged into the [floimg monorepo](https://github.com/TeamFlojo/floimg) at `apps/studio/`.
+>
+> For the latest version, see: https://github.com/TeamFlojo/floimg/tree/main/apps/studio

+---

 A visual drag-and-drop workflow builder for [floimg](https://github.com/TeamFlojo/floimg).

 Build image processing pipelines by connecting nodes on a canvas, then execute them to generate images.